 To understand how the policies of different organizations affect how they use IP addresses, we map IP addresses to Autonomous System (AS) numbers, and ASes to organizations.
+(Ideally we would subdivide some ASes, perhaps into commercial and home networks, but we know of no such classification.)

-We use Team Cymru's IP to AS number mapping [33].
+We use Team Cymru's IP to AS number mapping [36].
 We map each /24 to an AS based on its .0 address.
-Dividing ASes across /24s is rare, with only 0.005% of blocks in in Team Cymru's data showing differing .0 and .128 ASes.
+Dividing ASes across /24s is rare, with only 0.005% of blocks in Team Cymru's data showing differing .0 and .128 ASes.
 Their data provides AS numbers and names for 99.41% of /24 blocks.